 In what order are the updates applied?
 The updates are not cumulative (due to robustness issue if some updates are lost and that it may make SEI message design complicated), so an update is always applied on top of a base.
 Also, the order is the bitstream order.

-BoG recommendation: Delegated to the editors to clarify based on JVET-AB0047 and above answers.
+Decision (Ed.): BoG recommendation: It was delegated to the editors to clarify this based on JVET-AB0047 and above answers.